MyNameisBram/grammar-checker/README.md

 # grammar-checker
 grammar-checker

-Detect and correct grammar using transformers
+Detect and correct grammar using transformers and provide a sentence similarity score from original vs suggested sentence.

 # instructions
 ## clone repository